CAUXlab/IntegrAlign/README.md

 --dwnscimg - Paths to the downscaled images file (.pkl).

 --tables - Paths to 2 or 3 panel folders of the coordinate tables (.csv).
 Keep the same order used in the visualize step.

---annotations - Paths to 2 or 3 panel folders of the annotation files (.geojson).
-Keep the same order used in the visualize step.

 --resolution - Resolution in µm (optional).
 Value by default : 2.012948251135